-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated and separate financial statements of the current period.
-These matters were addressed in the context of our audit of the consolidated and separate financial statements as a whole, and in forming our opinion thereon, we do not provide a separate opinion on these matters.
-The key audit matters below relate to the audit of the consolidated and separate financial statements.
+Key audit matters were those matters that, in our professional judgment, were of the most significance in our audit of the consolidated and separate financial statements of the current period.
+These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.